 With its two facilities (Pavillon André-Brunet and Pavillon Stillview), the West Island Palliative Care Residence provides compassionate care allowing terminally ill patients to die in comfort and with dignity in a warm, home-like environment, close to their family, and in their community.
 We want our patients to live the final chapter of their lives in the best and most fulfilling manner possible.
-The Residence’s team of physicians, nurses, counselors, psychosocial care workers and volunteers work together to address the physical symptoms as well as the emotional, social and spiritual needs of the patients and their families.
+The Residence’s team of physicians, nurses, counselors, supportive care workers and volunteers work together to address the physical symptoms as well as the emotional, social and spiritual needs of the patients and their families.

 To provide active and compassionate care in order to comfort and support terminally ill patients and their loved ones and to continue as a leader in palliative care within Quebec and Canada.

 - To be at the forefront of providing superior palliative care within the community health care network;

 - To promote and support a range of services to patients requiring palliative care, at home, in hospital, and at the West Island Palliative Care Residence;

 - To serve as a role model and resource for other communities wishing to organize freestanding palliative care residences;

 - To promote and provide education to health professionals and volunteers to enhance competence in delivery of palliative care services;

 - To promote and provide education in the community, to increase awareness and to provide understanding of the needs of the terminally ill and their families;

 - To continuously improve palliative care through research and knowledge transfer;